robocorp/training-module-browser-robot/README.md

-# Training - RPA Developer: Module 2 Your first browser robot
+# Training - RPA Developer
+## Module 2 Your first browser robot

 This repository contains an example implementation of Beginner's course using Selenium Browser library.

 ## Links